Kingdom Living Here and Now

 Going to Church?

 If you were to mention to a first or second century Christian that you were going to Church, he or she would look at you oddly.
 The concept of “church” as something separate from you, was alien for these early Christians.
-The concept of attending a meeting as a church was not even really a concept.
+The concept of attending a church “meeting” or service was not even really a concept.
 Christians were the followers of Christ.
 They happened to be located in certain locations and became known as “the Jerusalem Church” or the Church at Rome, but these “churches” were not multiple churches.
 Christians were merely part of the Body of Christ located in certain areas.
 They didn’t appear to have a physical building, just met in a home.
 What did kingdom living look like to them?

 First century Christians didn’t sit in pews, they didn’t listen to a pastor or even one of their number appointed to speak to them, they didn’t attend a church or hall or gathering place (though it appears that at some point, some Christians “met” on the portico of the temple at Jerusalem).
 They participated in worship as often as they could in people’s homes.
 They are very unlikely to have sat in rows facing someone and frankly, it is unlikely that one person officiated in the meeting, despite the example given of Paul and Eutychus.
 There is some doubt whether there was in fact even a “sermon” or “exhortation” as such at each meeting.